 A host will enter into a contract with an owner for the owner to install and operate a Renewable Energy Facility on the host's property.
 The owner will own the Renewable Energy Facility, and will receive any tax benefits available.
 The host will lease from the owner the Renewable Energy Facility for a specified period of years.
 The energy production from the Renewable Energy Facility will feed into the grid and the host will receive a credit on its utility bill under Oregon's net metering law.
 The host will pay to the owner an annual lease payment.
 At the end of the lease term, the host will have the option of purchasing the Renewable Energy Facility from the owner for its fair market value or taking certain other steps to conclude the relationship.
 In this structure, OCPC will use the funds raised in the offering for the Project to lend money to the owner.
+The owner will use the loan and its own funds to pay for the Renewable Energy Facility.
 The owner will repay the loan made by OCPC over the term of its lease contract with the host.